winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 162\. Ānanda accepted this instruction and made the announcement for everyone to gather. Ānanda then said to the Buddha, “The great assembly has gathered.
 It’s up to the noble one to decide when to go.”
 {: #p162}

 163\.
 The Bhagavān then went to the meeting hall, prepared a seat, and sat down.
 He told the monks, “All of you should know this teaching that I’ve realized for myself and which achieved the supreme and perfect awakening.
-It’s this: The four abodes of mindfulness, four mental disciplines, four miraculous abilities, four dhyānas, five faculties, five powers, seven factors of awakening, and the noble eightfold path.”
+It’s this: The four abodes of mindfulness, four mental disciplines, four miraculous abilities, four dhyānas, five faculties, five powers, seven factors of awakening, and the noble eightfold path.
 {: #p163}

 164\.
 “All of you must to be in harmony and respectful in this teaching.
 Don’t create conflicts; accept the same teacher like water and milk in the same pot.
 You ought to diligently accept and train in my teaching.
 Light each other, and entertain each other.
 {: #p164}

 165\.
 “Monks, you should know this teaching that I’ve realized and widely demonstrate it to others.
 It’s the sūtras, songs, assurances, verses, inspirations, past events, past births, histories, extensive sūtras, unprecedented things, parables, and explanations.
 All of you must well remember them, weigh and discern them, and cultivate the practice as they dictate.
 Why is that?
-Not long from now, the Tathāgata will parinirvāṇa in three months’ time.”
+Not long from now, the Tathāgata will <em>parinirvāṇa</em> in three months’ time.”
 {: #p165}

 166\.
 When the monks heard him say this, they were all bewildered, cut short, perplexed, and agitated.
 They fell to the ground, all of them crying loudly.
 “How could it be so soon?
 The Buddha has chosen to be extinguished!
 How could it be so painful?
 The world will go blind!
 We’ll be left here in decline for a long time!”
 Some of the monks cried and beat their breasts, some twisted and turned as they wailed.
 They couldn’t control themselves.
 They were like a cut snake that twists, turns, and writhes urgently, not knowing where to go.